TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 The woman's petition to the character's:

-> The city's previous leader, Lord Morcant, has been supplanted by Lord
+> The city's previous leader, King Morcant, has been supplanted by Lord
 > Telnetar.
 Telnetar was once the leader of one of the three great noble
 > houses in Renaura.
 The two remaining major noble houses in Renaura
 > have stayed quiet and kept to their own business.